huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Magnetism
 - [x] Gravity

-#### If you’re going to “Catch 40 winks”, what are you about to do?
+#### If you're going to "Catch 40 winks", what are you about to do?

 - [x] Take a nap
 - [ ] Drive a car